 Having a social business account for an entrepreneur is no longer optional.
 With billions of people using popular networks like Facebook, Twitter, Instagram, and LinkedIn, trying to connect with them there make a perfect sense.

 Businesses understand that.
-Today, the vast majority of them have social media accounts; in fact, according to AdWeek, 88% of business owners use social media for marketing purposes, which means that the competition is unbelievable.
+Today, the vast majority of them have social media accounts; according to AdWeek, 88% of business owners use social media for marketing purposes, which means that the competition is unbelievable.

 This finding, however, doesn’t mean that a business owner cannot stand out from the crowd.
-Marketing your business on social media doesn’t cost an arm and leg compared to traditional advertising methods, but rather requires following the latest, evidence-based techniques.
+Marketing your business on social media doesn’t cost an arm and a leg compared to traditional advertising methods, but rather requires following the latest, evidence-based techniques.

 If you’re wondering what those techniques are, read on.
 This article is an ultimate guide to social media management for online business owners that will have on your way to build brand awareness, drive sales, and attract new customers.

 Social media guidelines are a collection of principles that guide employee and brand behaviour on social media.
 Essentially, these principles are best practices and suggestions on how to act in certain situations to avoid damaging reputation and providing quality service (if applicable).